SoftwareAG/c8y-docs/src/documents/guides/rest/microservice-development.html.md

         "self": "..."
     }

-The subscriptions are available to microservice user through
+The subscriptions are available to microservice user through, for authorized microservice bootstrap user.

     GET /application/currentApplication/subscriptions
     Host: ...